theopensourceway/guidebook/CONTRIBUTING.md

 We aim to make contributing to The Open Source Way a pleasant and enriching experience for all project participants, and we welcome contributions of all kinds.

 ## Getting started
-This project uses Markdown and a git-based workflow.
-We track editorial, technical, governance, and marketing discussions on [their respective project boards](https://github.com/theopensourceway/guidebook/projects).

-Each chapter is a Markdown file that is associated with an issue.
-The chapter contains its own outline, content, and lexicon.

-Each section is folder that contains files of chapters for that section.
-Each section has one or more chapters in it.
-There is not an issue associated with a section, unless a new section is being created.

-Want to get involved?

-Come talk with us on [the mailing list](https://lists.theopensourceway.org/admin/lists/contrib.theopensourceway.org/) and see [CONTRIBUTING.md](https://github.com/theopensourceway/guidebook/blob/master/CONTRIBUTING.md) to learn how to make your first contribution.
+This project uses a GitHub-based workflow to manage Markdown-formatted files that combine to form a guidebook.
+Each **chapter** is a Markdown file.
+Chapters are organized into **sections** denoted by folders.
+Review [the composition](https://github.com/theopensourceway/guidebook) of the Open Source Way guidebook to determine where you'd like to make your first contribution.

+Additionally, you can review outstanding [issues](https://github.com/theopensourceway/guidebook/issues) and help us address them.
+You can also brainstorm ideas with the project maintainers and community by initiating a [discussion](https://github.com/theopensourceway/guidebook/discussions).

+For a more comphrehensive look at the project, read [the wiki](https://github.com/theopensourceway/the-project/wiki).

 ## Community architecture
-For the 2.0 refresh, we've defined a set of roles and responsibilities around an initial, core group of contributors most familiar with the goals of the project.
-Beyond that, we'll evolve with the participation of new contributors and update [CONTRIBUTING.md](https://github.com/theopensourceway/guidebook/blob/master/CONTRIBUTING.md) to reflect current contribution guidelines.
+W've defined a set of roles and responsibilities around an initial, core group of contributors most familiar with the goals of the project.
+Beyond that, we'll evolve with the participation of new contributors and update our contribution guidelines accordingly.

 At the moment: